7 national parks in South Australia to go kayaking

 Once you’ve explored the mangroves, paddle back past the boat ramp, then follow the Angas Channel and Eastern Passage to North Arm and the Ships’ Graveyard.
 Two of the most prominent wrecks are the iron-hulled Santiago and the remnants of the wooden schooner Dorothy H. Sterling.

-Along the way, keep an eye out for the famous Port River dolphins.
-If you see them, stop paddling and wait.
+Along the way, keep an eye out for dolphins.
+If you see one, stop paddling and wait.
 They are naturally curious, and will often come to you.

 No kayak?
 No problem!